-The nominating committee shall solicit nominations from the entire membership, including self-nominations, in order to present a slate at the April meeting of the FSA.
-The nominating committee shall secure the permission of each person whose name appears on the slate.
-Additional nominations will be accepted from the floor and incorporated into the slate
+The FSA officers shall solicit nominations from the entire membership, including self-nominations, in order to present a slate to the membership.
+The FSA officers shall secure the permission of each person whose name appears on the slate.
+Additional nominations will be accepted from the membership and incorporated into the slate prior to the voting process.
+Voting will occur after the nomination period has closed.
+Voting will be held electronically and a ballot will be emailed to all staff at least a week before the last meeting.